Community day: Saturday 15th February

-Thank you so much for expressing an interest in our second community event on Saturday 27th of July, 2024.
+Thank you so much for expressing an interest in our fourth community event on Saturday 15th of February, 2025.
 We hope this page helps to answer any questions you may have, but please reach out to us at hello@grangeproject.co.uk if there’s anything we haven’t covered.
 (SIGN UP BELOW).

 What’s the plan for the day?